-14 Mar Career Profile: Agriculture Associations
+14 Mar Career Spotlight: Agriculture Associations

 Chances of tuning in to agriculture-related media programs these days and hearing talk of advocacy are high.
 As we highlighted in a previous post, legislative concerns are on the forefronts of many producers’ minds, not to mention complex international trade agreements, shifting consumer demand, and increased calls for transparency from the farm and ranch level.
 These issues and more aren’t new, and for generations agriculture associations and trade groups have played an important role in the decisions made in Washington, D.C. and in state capitols around the country.